beavillata/Bancomat/README.md

 1. **Balance**: prints the current ATM's balance;
 2. **Take Cash**: allows the admin to withdraw cash from the ATM;
 3. **Add Cash**: allows the admin to deposit cash to the ATM;
+4. **Manage cheques**: the admin is responsible to validate a cheque, checking if it exists and the number is correct.
+After that he can decide if *Approve* or *
-4. **Account Management**: the admin is able to enter customer's account by indicating the Card Number in order to fix problems or check movements;
+4. **Manage account**: the admin is able to enter customer's account by indicating the Card Number in order to fix problems or check movements;
+5. **

 ## Authors
 * [Filippo Miserocchi](https://github.com/hbar-boi) - Database Management